 The following are some things you could do:

-- Be sure to use a white noise machine that’ll help drown out noise that could be keeping you up.
+- Use a white noise machine to help drown out noise

-- Consider exercising more during the morning so that your body is ready to rest by the time you go to bed.
+- Exercising more during the morning so that your body is ready to rest by the time you go to bed

-- Consider soothing scents in your room like lavender or vanilla.
-These types of scents could help you relax, and that may be what you need to sleep better.
+- Consider soothing scents in your room like lavender or vanilla

 If you or your loved one is ready to address a sleeping pill substance use disorder, then we urge you to talk to us.
 Granite Recovery Centers has compassionate people ready to guide you or your loved one to a better place.
-It’s going to be challenging, but we have been successful before, and we can help you or a loved one fight this disorder.
+It’s going to be challenging, but we have been successful before, and we can help you or a loved one.